DEI Novel Coronavirus (COVID-19) Communication Tips

 - Be aware of the impact of differences across identities such as race/ethnicity, class (socioeconomics and role within an organization), gender, gender identity, disabilities, sexual orientation and other human differences.

-- Keep in mind that our international faculty, staff, and students cannot return to countries that are a level 3 crisis for COVID-19.
+- Keep in mind that our international faculty, staff and students may not be able to return to their countries or travel abroad.

-- Be aware that there are those of us that are dealing with interruptions in the household.
+- Be aware that there are those of us that are dealing with interruptions in our households.

 - Be curious and open to understanding how the intersections of people’s identities are “showing up” to pinpoint challenges or signs of resilience.